willyfromtheblock/ppc-worker-ticker/README.md

-Cloudflare worker that updates PPC/USD price from coinpaprika API.
+Cloudflare worker that fetches PPC/USD price from Cloudflare KV database and returns it as JSON.